Geoffrey Thorne: Biography

-In 2014 Lion Forge Entertainment and NBC-Universal tapped Thorne to reboot the global fan favorite TV series, Knight Rider in comic book form.
+In 2014 Lion Forge Entertainment and NBC-Universal tapped Thorne to reboot Knight Rider in comic book form.
 Thorne is also the co-creator of Phantom Canyon, an audio drama from Pendant Productions.

-In 2017 Marvel Entertainment tapped Thorne to be head writer and showrunner of the animated Avengers series, retitled Avengers: Black Panther's Quest, and in 2019 he became Co-Executive Producer of Ghost, the first spinoff of the STARZ network global smash hit, Power.
+In 2017 Marvel Entertainment tapped Thorne to be head writer and showrunner of the fifth season of Avengers Assemble, Black Panther's Quest.
+In 2019, he became co-executive producer of Ghost, a spinoff of the STARZ series Power.

 Thorne is also a co-founder and writing partner of GENRE 19, a studio he formed with artist Todd Harris in 2008.

 The Winterman Project

 The Winterman Project is a small press established by Thorne in which he produces shorts, comics and ebooks.
 Thorne describes it as "a place to play, a place where I could write what I want, make what I want without worrying about clients or editorial oversight."
-In the end of 2017 he launched "Winterman Comics", a line of comics including an anthology series and a series of titles.
+In the end of 2017, he launched "Winterman Comics", a line of comics including an anthology series and a series of titles.